mcansky/mcansky.github.io/about.md

 title: About
 ---

 Give people something to read and get to know you.
-Here's my attempt: this is [Mu-An](http://muan.co), a designer developer who lives in London at the moment.

-Tweet at [@muanchiou](http://twitter.com/muanchiou), read my code on [GitHub](http://github.com/muan), see my designs on [Dribbble](http://dribbble.com/muan), find my CV on [LinkedIn](http://uk.linkedin.com/in/muanchiou).
+Tweet at [@mcansky](http://twitter.com/mcansky), read my code on [GitHub](http://github.com/mcansky).

-This theme is made by me.
+This theme is made by [Mu-An](http://muan.co).
 You have a nice day. ♥